Smoking in the workplace

 Get your employees involved in this great campaign.
 Stoptober is the 28-day stop smoking challenge that encourages and supports smokers across England towards quitting for good.

-This informative website provides loads of fact sheets, law guides and information on a range of tobacco-related topics, including smokefree policies and tobacco regulation.
+The website provides loads of fact sheets, law guides and information on a range of tobacco-related topics, including smokefree policies and tobacco regulation.

 This website includes some useful tips and advice on stopping smoking, including using e-cigarettes and ways to stop smoking without putting on weight.

-Get in touch:
+Get in touch

 Let us know what you’re doing in your workplace on smoking by emailing WorkplaceHealth@staffordshire.gov.uk.